-As per RFI 2.2.4, the number of individuals of Cycas megacarpa that are projected to occur within the Study Area is 141,392 individuals across an area of 16,976 ha.
+As per RFI 2.2.4, the number of individuals of Cycas megacarpa that are projected to occur within the Study Area is 141,392 individuals across an area of 16,976 ha based on preliminary density projections and population demographic characterisation.
 The development class distribution of the population within the Study Area generally mirrors the overall proportions of a regional study of Cycas megacarpa across all surveyed populations identified in Conservation Genetics and Demographic Analysis of the Endangered Cycad Species Cycas megacarpa and the Impacts of Past Habitat Fragmentation (James et al. 2018).
 Table 3.5 below displays the number of Cycas megacarpa individuals in each development class taken from James et al. (2018) with respect to the Study Area.
 To provide an accurate comparison to James et al. (2018), development classes have been aligned where possible.
 Table 3.5 shows a range of individuals from large adults through to seedlings, with a large number of reproductive age adults (> 1 m), required to maintain a viable population.